wizardishungry/jonwillia.ms/_posts/2013-05-20-making-sure-all-your-test-classes-are-loaded-by-your-test-suite.md

 ---
 layout: post
-title: "Making Sure All Your Test Classes Are Loaded by Your Test Suite"
+title: "Making Sure All Your Test Classes Are Dynamically Loaded by Your Test Suite"
-description: "Strace to validate that all test classes and fixtures are loaded (test suite coverage)"
 category: featured
 tags: [programming, strace, PHP, testing, PHPUnit]
 ---